 Shaving 0.25% off your mortgage rate may seem insignificant but it can save you thousands of dollars over the long term.

 And when you’re looking at mortgage, look beyond the rates.
 The best way to save on interest is to accelerate your payments and make lump sum payments.
-If you think you’ll be in a position to do that, make sure your mortgage has the flexibility for you to do so.
+If you think you’ll be able to do that, make sure your mortgage has the flexibility for you to do so.

 Consider a property with income potential